TotalMiner/totalminer.github.io/lua/functions/blocks/set_sphere.md

 ## Parameters

-- `x:` The x component of the center of the sphere
+- `x`: The x component of the center of the sphere
-- `y:` The y component of the center of the sphere
+- `y`: The y component of the center of the sphere
-- `z:` The z component of the center of the sphere
+- `z`: The z component of the center of the sphere
-- `radius:` The radius of the sphere (in blocks)
+- `radius`: The radius of the sphere (in blocks)
-- `block_id:` The block id of the spehere
+- `block_id`: The block id of the spehere
-- `percent:` The percentage of the sphere to fill.
+- `percent`: The percentage of the sphere to fill.
 Default = 100%
-- `seed:` The seed of the prng used when percent is < 100
+- `seed`: The seed of the prng used when percent is < 100

 ___